kengwit/CrackDetectorDoc/README.md

 <br/>![](./figures/Performance.png)<br/><br/>

-Although the loss and accuracy appears to be good, and overfitting does not appear to be a problem, there are large fluctuations in the loss and accuracy during the validation steps.
+Although the loss and accuracy appear good, and overfitting does not appear to be an issue, there are large fluctuations in the loss and accuracy during the validation steps.
 This might be due to the small size of current validation dataset (less than 100 images).

 # TODO List